Cindy Bear

-Cindy Bear is a cartoon character created by Hanna-Barbera Productions.
+Cindy Bear is a cartoon character created by Hanna-Barbera.
 She is one of the primary supporting characters of the Yogi Bear franchise as well as a regular in the stable of frequently appearing Hanna-Barbera animated personalities.
-Cindy was originally portrayed by voice actress Julie Bennett, who reprised the part for most of her appearances from the 1960s through the 1980s.
+Cindy was originally portrayed by voice actress Julie Bennett, who reprised the part for most of the character's appearances from the 1960s through the 1980s.

 Personality

 Cindy Bear is the love interest of Yogi Bear and a resident of Jellystone Park.
 She speaks with a pronounced Southern accent, and she carries a parasol.
 Cindy rarely engages in the same antics as Yogi and Boo-Boo and does not share the same antagonistic relationship with Ranger Smith.
 Her romance with Yogi Bear is typically portrayed as on-again/off-again, with her pursuing him while he avoids and evades her advances.
 Just as often, however, Yogi is shown to return her affections.

 Development

 Cindy Bear was originally designed by Ed Benedict.
 One early sketch saw her clad in a bonnet, a frilly scarf and an apron with an elongated, pointed muzzle.
 A second sketch dropped all accessories save the frill scarf and shortened her muzzle.

 Cindy made her debut in the 1961 television series The Yogi Bear Show as a semi-recurring character.
 Her finalized animation design featured blue/grey fur, a hat, a white frill scarf and a necklace.

-Cindy appeared prominently in the 1964 feature film Hey There, It's Yogi Bear! in which she is kidnapped, spurring Yogi and Boo-Boo to come to her rescue.
+Cindy appeared prominently in the 1964 feature film Hey There, It's Yogi Bear in which she is kidnapped, spurring Yogi and Boo-Boo to come to her rescue.
 She was redesigned by art director Iwao Takamoto for the film into the more familiar modern version with light brown fur and a yellow scarf.

 Cindy has received a few slightly different, one-off redesigns.
 In Yogi's First Christmas, she was given dark brown fur and white hair, as well as a number of different outfits which she wore throughout the film.
 For the Spümcø short "Boo Boo Runs Wild", she retained her modern character design, but with the blue/grey fur of her original design.
 Yo Yogi! featured a preteen Cindy Bear with a significant redesign, wearing a modern 1990s outfit consisting of a white skirt/top, purple jacket, purple shorts, white boots and a ponytail.

 Cindy Bear appears in Jellystone! as a medical doctor.